 John: I know the Supreme Court said we had a right to parody, but enough is enough!

-- Severely Specialized Store: In one bit, two Amazingly Embarrassing Parents look for envelopes at the mall.
+- Severely Specialized Store: In the politics episode, Sidoni's Amazingly Embarrassing Parents look for envelopes at the mall.
 The map indicates a store named "Gee, I Can't Believe There's a Store in This Mall That Sells Nothing But Envelopes, Can You?".

 - Shout-Out: Every pop culture reference on the show is either this or a Take That.
 And there are so, so many of them.